YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ## Output - headless to RPi Zero 2 W with USB cable
 First Process.
 Attempting to connect to the RPi Zero 2 W 'headless' with USB cable.
 Using RPi documentation, RPi Forum, Online tutorials.
 * Failure :(
+* Based of past experience with RPi Pico MCU's connection to host via USB power and data, but not how RPi Zero works, shame
 * On the up side good learning loop to have pursued.
 * However this level of effort is likely a barrier to entry for many.
 * See references heading below for many of the resources tried without success.